-Blueberry duff is a steamed pudding here in Newfoundland, sometimes served with dinner, sometimes as a dessert with blueberry or rum sauce.
+Blueberry duff.
+A steamed pudding here in Newfoundland, sometimes served with dinner, sometimes as a dessert with blueberry or rum sauce.

-This is a very close cousin to the Figgy Duff.…which doesn’t really have figs at all.
+This is a very close cousin to the Figgy Duff, which doesn’t really have figs at all.
+You can read a lot more about this sort of pudding/duff in that post.

-You’l probably enjoy browsing the photo links to our other Newfoundland inspired recipes in our Newfoundland Food Category.
+You’ll probably enjoy browsing the photo links to our other Newfoundland inspired recipes in our Newfoundland Food Category and if you are a seafood lover there are plenty of great ideas in our Fish & Seafood Recipes Category.

 - 2 tsp baking powder